srvarma7/SmartCar_ios/README.md

 ### iCar is a smart iOS application, connects to cloud to retrive the real-time data that is posted using Raspberry Pi.
 #### Multiple sensors are used to get temperature, light conditions, collision alerts, current driver info, driving speed, speed-limits, location, lock/unlock status, find directions to car's location and more.

+**Note** - Link to the app is not provided.
+Since, it’s an IoT project, to see all the features in action the Raspberry should be up and running with all the sensors connected to it.
+Please use the following examples as demo.

 - **Home screen**
   - Beautiful landing page
   - Displays car loaction status